shingkid/shingkid.github.io/_posts/2020-09-14-covid-datathon.md

 ## Conclusion
 Our investigation ultimately drew a strong relationship between COVID-19 and mobility across the globe.
 In Singapore, we saw a decline in sales for non-essential goods like jewellery, clothings, and apparels when approaching the lockdown period.
 Unsurprisingly, the sales for supermarkets, hypermarkets, mini-marts, and convenience stores rose in contrast to the latter as people stocked up more essential goods in fear of a complete lockdown.
 There was also a noticeable effect on air quality as measured by PM2.5, supporting our postulation that reduced human activty had a significant impact on the environment.

+To be honest, I was really impressed with some of the other teams from APAC, so it came as quite a surprise to have passed both rounds of judging to represent APAC before a panel of executives next week.